-WE HAVE (as at March 2023) WE WILL (as at March 2023) PROGRESS (since March 2023) 8A SJAI has a dedicated cadet and youth development department which designs and updates the programme of activities for our cadets.
+WE HAVE (as at March 2023) WE WILL (as at March 2023) PROGRESS (since March 2023) 88 SJAI has a dedicated cadet and youth development department which designs and updates the programme of activities for our cadets.
 We have clear requirements for minimum adult supervisory ratios.
 We have closed cadet divisions where minimum adult-to-cadet ratios could not be maintained.
 We will ensure there are appropriate rules in place regarding supervision and management of cadets, and enforce them rigidly.
 We will review these rules continuously to ensure they are in line with best practice.
 We will ensure that the cadet and youth development department enjoys the full and equal support of NHQ as all other areas of activity of SJAI.
-We will ensure that adult-to-cadet supervisory ratios are always observed.
+We will ensure that adult-to- cadet supervisory ratios are always observed.
 SJAI will work with other youth organisations to inform best youth development practice while maintaining the unique attractiveness of SJAI.
-We have formalised the Cadet Division Manual which sets out the expectations and requirements of Youth Leaders in running practice sessions, activities, and trips with Cadets.
+We have formalised and are implementing the Cadet Division Manual which sets out the expectations and requirements of Youth Leaders in running practice sessions, activities, and trips with Cadets.
 The Cadet Division Manual SOP (Standard Operation Procedure) requires for the Manual to be reviewed annually at minimum by the Cadet & Youth Development Department or when there are National updates to other Organisation Polices (including Safeguarding).
-A Director is appointed to oversee the Cadet & Youth Development Department and attends Department Head meetings with all other Departments.
-Minimum supervisory ratios are set out in the requirements of the Safeguarding Policy and Cadet Division Manual.
+The Director of the Cadet & Youth Development Department oversees all aspects of the Cadet and Youth side of SJAI and attends Department Head meetings with all other Departments and updates the Board on developments at appropriate junctures.
+Minimum supervisory ratios are set out in the requirements of the Safeguarding Policy and Cadet Division Manual and these must be observed at all times.
 8B We have cadets in leadership positions within our cadet divisions.
 We will enhance opportunities for cadets themselves to influence how the cadet movement is operated at local, divisional, and national level.
-We are committed to ensuring that the interests and views of younger members are at the centre of how SJAI operates, not The Cadet Division Manual sets out recommendations for how Cadets can have a say at Divisional level.
-This includes: -Forming the Division Code of Conduct -Input into training activities
+The Cadet Division Manual sets out recommendations for how Cadets can have a say at Divisional level.
+This includes: